lsst-sqre/nublado1/README.md

 * Retrieve the externally-visible IP address from the service.  `kubectl describe service jld-nginx | grep ^LoadBalancer | awk '{print $3}'` will work.
 You may need to wait a little while before it shows up.

+* Update the DNS record with the newly-determined externally-visible address.
+This is another piece that will be challenging to script because of the wide variety of APIs to public DNS providers.

 * If you already have an ingress controller you can just use the `nginx-ingress.yml` ingress definition; if you do this you will need